 CalculiX comprises the solver ccx (CalculiX CrunchiX) and the graphical pre- and postprocessor cgx (CalculiX GraphiX).
-The present guide covers the installation of ccx on Mac OS X Mavericks (cf. [4] for the installation of cgx).
-Except of html-help files and the installation path the installation of ccx is independent from the installation of cgx.
+Except of the html-help files and the installation path the installation of ccx is independent from the installation of cgx.
 Accordingly, the sequence of the installation of ccx and cgx may be chosen freely.